MicrosoftDocs/learn/learn-pr/iot/introduction-lambda-architecture-iot-solutions/includes/2-Learn-about-hot-cold-paths-lambda-architecture.md

 The IoT remote device pumps out _specific_ telemetry.
 This telemetry is sent in its own message, routed by the IoT Hub for instant analysis and visualization.
 The analysis could be done by a human operator, say, using Azure Time Series Insights.
 This approach is described in this module.

-Alternatively, the analysis could be handled by Azure Stream Analytics which supports simple SQL language queries, and is extensible via C# or Javascript UDFs (User defined functions).
+Alternatively, the analysis could be handled by Azure Stream Analytics which supports simple SQL language queries, and is extensible via C# or JavaScript UDFs (User defined functions).

 The hot path requires storage optimized for data availability.
 Data services that provide this speed of access are the more expensive services.